MaryanGelle/Productivity/readme.md

 - Logo and Favicon

 Logo
 The custom logo features an arrow hitting a target, symbolizing focus, goal-setting, and achievement.
-This reflects the purpose of the website—helping users stay productive and intentional.
+This reflects the purpose of the website helping users stay productive and intentional.
 The target incorporates the website's signature pink accent color to stand out against the neutral palette and reinforce visual identity.

 Favicon
-The favicon is a simplified version of the logo target with an arrow—also featuring the pink accent.
+The favicon is a simplified version of the logo target with an arrow also featuring the pink accent.
 It ensures consistency across branding elements and makes the site easily recognizable in browser tabs.

 <div align="center">
   <img src="assets\favicon\logoforfavicon.png" style="background-color: black" alt="Logo">